 Did you know that the most chronic childhood disease in the United States is tooth decay?
-The good news is that childhood cavities can be easily prevented by taking your child to a pediatric dentist every 6 months and asking about fluoride treatments.
+The good news is that childhood cavities can be easily prevented by taking your child to a pediatric dentist every 6 months and asking about fluoride that protects their teeth.

 What is fluoride?